ArmyAntSEC/GGGT/MMMT_eng_raw.md

 Review the list below to make sure all is prepared.

-* Arrange a location.
-An open kitchen is recommended but not required.
+* A location.
+An open kitchen in an appartment is recommended but not required.
 You will need a table with exactly three chairs, and at least three other seats close to the table.
+A clearly visible wall clock also simplifies the game.
 * Prepare six name tags – for example by using index cards and safety pins.
 * Print out the character descriptions and the smaller character notes.
-* Prepare something manual and timeless that the women can work together on.The descriptions below assume that they will prepare something simple to eat, for example a fruit salad.
+* Prepare some form of manual and timeless task that the women can work together on.
+The descriptions below assumes they will prepare something simple to eat, for example a fruit salad.
 Make sure there is enough for the ghosts as well, including the coffee/tea below.
 * Prepare "Fika" as well which will be needed for Act 5: The day after / Resolution.
-* Ensure that the character playing Mother E has a working cell phone.
+* Ensure that the player playing Mother E has a working cell phone.
 Unless there is a clearly visible wall-clock in the space you are playing, make sure all characters have watches or some other way to check the time.
-* Those playing ghosts shall preferably be dressed in as much black as possible.
+* Those playing ghosts shall be dressed in as much black as possible.
 Those not playing ghosts shall preferably be dressed in colors other than black.

 ## Voluntary preparations

-Arrange an item for each of the characters.
+Arrange a symbolic item for each of the characters.
 Some suggestions:

 * **Granny's Great-granny, The Viscountess A:** An envelope symbolising a letter she never wrote.
-* **Granny's Granny B:** A kitchen implement
+* **Granny's Granny B:** A kitchen implement.
-* **Great-granny C:** A fine broach
+* **Great-granny C:** A fine broach.
-* **Granny D:** A pastille box she can offer from when she wants to broker peace.
+* **Granny D:** A pastille box to offer from when she wants to broker peace.
 * **Mother E:** The above mentioned cell phone.
 * **Daughter F:** A novel, preferably an old classic.